 We need to place “referral in” and “referral out” information in the EOIS-CaMS learner plans (service plans), as well as in our hard copy learner files.
 When a learner first registers with us, they are asked how they were referred to our program.
 This information is recorded on the Employment Ontario Participant Registration – LBS form and entered into the EOIS-CaMS database along with other initial data.
 Not all referral options are counted in the calculation of our Service Coordination, in Report 64.
-For example, the following three Referred-in options are not included:
+For example, the following three Referred-in options are not counted:

 - EO – Literacy and Basic Skills Service Provider

 Outgoing referrals are entered into EOIS-CaMS as sub-goals of the learner plan (service plan) whenever they occur: at intake, throughout the training or at exit.
 As in the referrals-in, not all Referred-Out selections in EOIS-CaMS are included in the calculations for Service Coordination.
 For specific referral options that are included in this calculation, refer to Employment Ontario Information System (EOIS) Case Management System Service Provider User Guide: Reporting.

 An up-to-date learner plan is a good place to track these referrals.
 This practice also provides learners with a broader view of their plans and the supports they need in order to help them to reach their goals.

 In CaMS, we also input our monthly Information and Referral statistics under two headings:

 - Resource and Information for Information Sessions provided to various audiences

 - Participation for referrals to other LBS programs or other services